TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.vmperformance/compute-vmperformance-vmunableresize.md

 # Diagnose and resolve Virtual Machine sizing issues

-Try the following steps to diagnose and mitigate VM sizing issues.<br>
+We are experiencing high demand for specific regions across the globe.
+4 out of 5 customers resolved their allocation failure issue using the below steps.

+For further information, please review our [commitment to customers and Microsoft Cloud Services continuity](https://azure.microsoft.com/blog/our-commitment-to-customers-and-microsoft-cloud-services-continuity/).

 ## **Recommended Steps**

-## **Recommended steps**

-We are experiencing capacity issues for specific regions across the globe.
-More details can be found by following this link to understand [Our commitment to customers and Microsoft cloud services continuity](https://azure.microsoft.com/blog/our-commitment-to-customers-and-microsoft-cloud-services-continuity/)<br>

-If you are deploying to regions **West Europe, North Europe, UK South, UK West, France Central**, then please be aware that we have an emerging issue related to capacity due to increased usage.
-In these cases, we recommend trying alternate regions (as first preference) or alternate SKUs.<br>
+We are currently experiencing high demand in **West Europe, North Europe, UK South, UK West, and France Central**.
+If you are having availibility issues, please try alternate regions (as first preference) or alternate SKUs.

-For general troubleshooting, please follow these steps:<br>
+For general troubleshooting, please follow these guides:<br>

 1. Understand your specific error ([SkuNotAvailable](https://docs.microsoft.com/azure/azure-resource-manager/templates/error-sku-not-available), [Quota Limit](https://docs.microsoft.com/azure/azure-resource-manager/templates/error-resource-quota), or [Allocation Failure](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/allocation-failure))<br>
-2. Deploy to another region.<br>
+2. Deploy to another region
-3. Use another size in the given region ([Resize a Windows VM](https://docs.microsoft.com/azure/virtual-machines/windows/resize-vm) or [Resize a Linux VM](https://docs.microsoft.com/azure/virtual-machines/linux/change-vm-size))<br>
+3. Use another size in the given region ([Resize a Windows VM](https://docs.microsoft.com/azure/virtual-machines/windows/resize-vm) or [Resize a Linux VM](https://docs.microsoft.com/azure/virtual-machines/linux/change-vm-size))
 4. Review troubleshooting documentation for errors you may encounter when resizing a VM in Azure:

     * [Troubleshoot allocation failures when you create, restart, or resize Windows VMs in Azure](https://docs.microsoft.com/azure/virtual-machines/windows/allocation-failure)<br>